mjul/diesel/README.md

 ## Dependencies

 ### Sprache Parser Combinator
-This library use the [Sprache](https://github.com/sprache/Sprache) parser combinator to easily parse the model language.
+This library uses the amazing [Sprache](https://github.com/sprache/Sprache) parser combinator to easily parse the model language.
 It rocks!

 Sprache has the following license: